Engineered immune cells take on sarcoma in early trial

 Summary

-This early-phase trial tests a new treatment called attIL12-TIL for people with advanced or metastatic soft tissue and bone sarcomas.
-The therapy uses a patient's own tumor-fighting immune cells, modified to produce a targeted immune booster (IL12), to help shrink or control the cancer.
-The study first finds a safe dose, then tests whether it can control liposarcoma growth.
+This early-phase trial tests a new treatment called attIL12-TIL for people with advanced or metastatic soft tissue and bone sarcoma.
+The therapy uses a patient's own tumor-fighting immune cells, modified to better target and attack cancer.
+The study first finds a safe dose, then checks if it can help control liposarcoma growth.
 About 40 participants aged 12 and older will take part.

 Disclaimer